ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `networks`: (deprecated - replaced by network) Space-separated list of identifiers or names of the networks to associate with the instance.
 - `--network`: Space separated list of identifier or name and optional IP address to associate with the instance.
 - `--processors`: Number of processors to allocate to the instance.
 Default is 1 core.
-- `--processor-type`: Type of processors shared, dedicated, or capped.
+- `--processor-type`: Type of processors: 'shared' or 'dedicated' or 'capped'.
-- `--volumes`: Space separated list of identifiers or names of the volumes to associate with the instance.
+- `--volumes`: Space separated list of identifiers or names of the volume(s) to associate with the instance.
 - `--key-name`: Name of SSH key.
-- `--sys-type`: Name of System Type (s922, e880, e980).
-Default is s922.
+- `--sys-type`: Name of System Type ("s922", "e880", "e980").
+Default is "s922".
 - `--storage-type`: Storage type for server deployment when deploying a stock image.
 - `--replicants`: Number of duplicate instances to create in this request.
 - `--replicant-scheme`: Naming scheme to use for duplicate VMs (suffix, prefix).
 - `--replicant-affinity-policy`: Affinity policy to use when multicreate is used (affinity, anti-affinity).
-- `--pin-policy`: New pin policy for the server instance ("none", "soft", "hard").
+- `--pin-policy`: Pin policy ("none", "soft", "hard").
+Default  is "none".
 - `--IBMicss-license`: IBMi CSS software license associated with the instance.
 - `--IBMiDBQ-license`: IBMi DBQ software license associated with the instance.
 - `--IBMiPHA-license`: IBMi PHA software license associated with the instance.